Scavetta/DA2017-Case_Studies/README.md

-# DA2017-Case_Studies
+# DAwR-CS

-Data Files for case studies in the Data Analysis Workshop
+Data Files for the Data Analysis with R, Case Studies workshop.